• Home

 Disney Adventure Dining — From Rotational Restaurants to Bubble Tea

-Rotational Dining — How It Works and What It's Like
+Rotational Dining — How It Actually Works on This Ship

 Navigator's Club rotational dining on the Disney Adventure — Art Deco interior with white tablecloths and velvet chairs

 Navigator's Club — Art Deco elegance with character visits during dinner.
-Your waitstaff follows you across all three restaurants.
+Your waitstaff follows you across all three of your rotations.

-Navigator's Club: Captain's Table-style dining with live character visits from Mickey, Minnie, Donald, and Daisy.
+Navigator's Club: A captain's-table setting with character visits from Mickey, Minnie, Donald and Daisy.
 Solid elevated comfort food with international touches.
-The character interactions are handled tastefully — they enhance rather than interrupt.
+Character interactions are tasteful — they enhance rather than interrupt.

-Hollywood Spotlight Club: This was my favourite.
-Golden-age Hollywood glamour with live musical performances between courses.
-The room itself is gorgeous, and the entire evening feels like an event rather than just a meal.
+Hollywood Spotlight Club: Several of our team rate this their favourite.
+Golden-age Hollywood glamour with live musical numbers between courses.
+The room is gorgeous and the evening feels like an event rather than a meal.
+WDWNT's Tom also flagged this as the standout rotational room.

 Rotational dining food on the Disney Adventure — grilled tuna, prawn curry with roti, steamed fish, and truffle pasta